Relative Error Streaming Quantiles: Introduction

 Other related works that do not fully solve the relative error quantiles problem are as follows.
 Manku, Rajagopalan, and Lindsay \cite{manku1999random} designed an algorithm that, for a specified number $\phi \in [0,1]$, stores $O(\eps^{-1}\cdot \log(1/\delta))$ items and can return an item $y$ with $\rank(y)/n \in [(1-\eps)\phi, (1+\eps)\phi]$ (their algorithm requires prior knowledge of $n$).
 Cormode et al. \cite{Cormode:2005:ECB:1053724.1054027} gave a deterministic algorithm that is meant to achieve error properties ``in between'' additive and relative error guarantees.
 That is, their algorithm aims to provide multiplicative guarantees only up to some minimum rank $k$; for items of rank below $k$, their solution only provides additive guarantees.
 Their algorithm does not solve the relative error quantiles problem: \cite{zhang2006space} observed that for adversarial item ordering, the algorithm of \cite{Cormode:2005:ECB:1053724.1054027} requires linear space to achieve relative error for all ranks.

-Dunning and Ertl \cite{DBLP:journals/corr/abs-1902-04023} describe a heuristic algorithm called t-digest that is intended to achieve relative error, but they provide no formal accuracy analysis.
+Dunning and Ertl \cite{DBLP:journals/corr/abs-1902-04023,dunning21} describe a heuristic algorithm called $t$-digest that is intended to achieve relative error, but they provide no formal accuracy analysis (note that $t$-digest is deterministic but \emph{not} comparison-based).
+Indeed, Cormode et al.~\cite{cormode21_theory_meets_practice} show that the error of $t$-digest may be arbitrarily large on adversarially generated inputs.
+This latter paper also compares $t$-digest and ReqSketch (i.e., the algorithm of Theorem~\ref{thm:mergeability-full-intro}) on randomly generated inputs and proposes implementation improvements for ReqSketch that make it process an input stream faster than $t$-digest.